pradeepsinngh/Data-Science-101/05-Data-and-Sampling-Distributions/01-random-sampling-and-sample-bias.md

 - An important distinction should be made between errors due to random chance, and errors due to bias.
 - Consider the physical process of a gun shooting at a target.
   - It will not hit the absolute center of the target every time, or even much at all.
 An unbiased process will produce error, but it is random and does not tend strongly in any direction.
-  - But a biased process will also show random error in both the x and y direction, but there is also a bias.
+  - A biased process will also show random error in both the x and y direction, but there will also be a bias.
 Shots will tend to fall in some region /quadrant more then other.

 ## Random Selection
 ### How to solve the problem of sample bias?